Geodesic clustering of zeros of Eisenstein series for congruence groups: Convergence to a configuration of geodesic segments

 \subsection{Limits of sets}

 We first clarify different notions of set convergence that we will use, see, e.g., \cite[Ch.\ 4]{RockWet}.
-Recall that the \emph{Hausdorff} distance between two closed non-emtpy sets $X$ and $Y$ in $\Cc$ is

-Suppose we are given a collection of subsets $\{X_k\}_{k \geq 1} \subseteq \Cc$.
-We study convergence of closed non-empty sets w.r.t.\ the Hausdorff distance using the following related concept.
+Recall that the \emph{Hausdorff} distance between two closed non-emtpy sets $X$ and $Y$ in $\Cc$ is $\delta(X,Y) \defeq \sup_{z \in \Cc} |\inf_{x \in X} |x-z| - \inf_{y \in Y} |y-z||.$ Suppose we are given a collection of subsets $\{X_k\}_{k \geq 1} \subseteq \Cc$.
+We study convergence of closed non-empty sets with respect to the Hausdorff distance using the following related concepts.
 The \emph{outer limit} (or `Kuratowski limit superior') of the collection is

 The \emph{inner limit} (or `Kuratowski limit inferior') of the collection is If $\LS X_k = \LI X_k$, we denote this by $\LH X_k$ and call it the \emph{Kuratowski limit}.
 We will use that if $X_k$ is a collection of sets contained in a \emph{bounded} domain of $\Cc$, then convergence in Hausdorff distance of $X_k$ to a set $X$ in the domain is equivalent to $\LH X_k = X,$ see \cite[4.13]{RockWet}.